 With us, you can enjoy unlimited 1.5% cash back on all spending and a wide range of exciting credit score rewards for absolutely no annual fee.
 You also have the opportunity to scale up your cash back rewards with recurring referrals.

 You can unlock 2% cash back for 3 months following 5 successful referrals within a 3-month period.
 You’ll also have the chance to unlock 3% cash back for 3 months following 10 successful referrals within a 3-month period.
 Successful referrals are people you invite to Vital who go on to get approved for the card.
-Learn more about recurring referral rewards at Vital Card.
+Learn more about recurring referral rewards at Vital Mastercard.

 Unlike other programs, our referral program entitles you to an unlimited cash bonus.
 Every time we gain a patron, you make money, no questions asked.
 Backed by state-of-the-art data protection systems and a world-class customer service team, ours is the only credit card you’ll ever need.